OpossumTS/opossumts-wiki/en/bots-and-automation/ranking-and-activity.md

 {spoiler: Level 25}1000 Points for free.
 That's it :){/spoiler}
 {spoiler: Level 30}A Teee for Freeee 🎁{/spoiler}

-In case of misuse of these rights they will be removed!
-Trying to improve your rank by fraud such as continuous send is punished with permanent exclusion from the ranking.
+{danger:⚠️}In case of misuse of these rights they will be removed!{/danger}
+{danger:⚠️}Trying to improve your rank by fraud such as continuous send is punished with permanent exclusion from the ranking.{/danger}

 ### Are there any extra perks for being beneath the top 10?